Skip to main content

 1. Calculation of energy expenditure

-2. Nutritional needs in physical exercise: Carbohydrates
+2. Nutritional needs in physical exercise: carbohydrates

-3. Nutritional needs in physical exercise: Lipids and Proteins
+3. Nutritional needs in physical exercise: lipids and proteins

-4. Water needs in physical exercise
+4. Hydration needs during physical exercise

-5. body composition
+5. Body composition

 6. Veganism and physical exercise

-7. Supplementation and ergonutritional aids in EF
+7. Supplementation and ergonutritional aids in physical exercise

-8. Nutrition and female sport
+8. Nutrition and women's sports

 Evaluation

-According to the UVic Regulations, approved by the University's Board of Directors, there will only be one official call that will cover two different evaluation periods:
+According to the Academic Regulations for undergraduate studies at UVic-UCC, there is only one official call for applications that provides for two different evaluation periods:

-ordinary period
+Ordinary period

-• Final exam (40% of the final grade of the subject / recoverable)
+• Final exam: 40% of the final grade of the subject; recoverable

-• Activity A1: Infographic about article (10%)
+• Activity A1.
+Infographic about an article: 10%

-The final mark of the subject will be the result of the weighting of the marks obtained in each of the parts.
+The final grade for the subject is the result of the weighting of the grades obtained in each of the parts.

 Complementary evaluation period

-Plagiarism or copying someone else's work is penalized at all universities and, according to the Rules of Coexistence of the University of Vic-Universitat Central de Catalunya , constitute serious or very serious offences.
-That is why in the course of this subject any indication of plagiarism or misappropriation of other people's texts or ideas ( What is considered plagiarism ) as well as the improper or undeclared use of Artificial Intelligence in a activity, automatically results in a suspension and/or other disciplinary measures.
+Plagiarism or copying someone else's work is penalized in all universities and, according to the UVic-UCC coexistence rules, constitute serious or very serious faults.
+Therefore, during the course of this subject, plagiarism or the improper appropriation of texts or ideas from other people (see What is considered plagiarism?) and the improper or undeclared use of artificial intelligence in an activity automatically result in suspension or other disciplinary measures.

 Methodology